Background and vision statements

 Background

-I currently act as the chair for the FS for Infrastructure and – along with the members of the group – wrote the current mission and responsibilities of the group which I believe are still relevant.
+I currently act as the chair for the Subcommittee for Infrastructure and – along with the members of the group – wrote the current mission and responsibilities of the group which I believe are still relevant.

 During my time leading this group we have reworked the TDWG website and assisted TDWG in reorganizing its activities to make maximum use of GitHub.